DanielBMarkham/Info-Ops/manuscript/chapter21.md

 The trick is to understand that all structure is derivative of behavior and supplementals.
 It also drastically increases the rate and quality of analysis.
 Some structure is easier and quicker to use than others.
 Your goal is ultimately analysis in support of a solution.
 Use fast tools like clay or sketches to groom as quickly as possible until the group feels like there is alignment.
 Then go to slower, more permanent tools.
 (Structure always begats more structure.
 That's both good and bad.)

-Wireframes are another kind of game to have good conversations.
+Wireframes are another kind of game to create good conversations.
 They're fun and easy.
 They're not a specification tool, nor should they be used as one.
 What I'm looking for in wireframes is what I'm always looking for playing with structure.
 What sorts of abstract items are we talking about as we chat and manipulate these tangible things?
 That's their real value.
 Once you play with wireframes for a while, if you're doing it correctly, you come up with UI/UX rules that should be true no matter what the screens look like.
 Wireframes should create conditions where the model can facilitate *many* different solutions, not be just another way of mindlessly taking orders from customers.

 ## Story Mapping